Download our guide to building an effective literacy program in your district.

 What the High-Dosage Tutoring Research Says

 School leaders aren’t alone in their support for this tutoring model.
-High-dosage tutoring research details decades of success — from a 1984 small-group tutoring program meant to help upper elementary students with their social skills to a volunteer-based model implemented in the early 2000s to help first graders boost reading scores in Florida.
+High-dosage tutoring research details decades of success — from a 1984 small-group tutoring program meant to help upper elementary students with their social skills to a volunteer-based model implemented in the early 2000s to help 1st graders boost reading scores in Florida.

 The Reading Research